NPAD-UFRN/ScalaBee/README.md

     ```

 ### On a cluster
-* This feature is still being develloped
+* This feature is still being developed

 ## Dependencies
 * This project depends on Matplotlib and PrettyTable.
 To install them, use the command: